Skip to main content

 dns-settings.png

-In the DNS section, you have the option to leave the client’s DNS settings as is, use the Access Server’s DNS settings, or push specific DNS server IP addresses.
+In the DNS section, you can leave the client’s DNS settings as is, use the Access Server’s DNS settings, or push specific DNS server IP addresses.

 • Do not alter clients' DNS server settings: Access Server doesn't push DNS servers to clients.